marcpouzet/zrun/README.md

   -debug        Set debug mode
   -print        Print values
   -noassert     No check of assertions
-  -nocausality  Turn off the check that are variables are non bottom -fix          Print the number of steps for fixpoints -esterel      Sets the interpretation of if/then/else to be constructive -lustre       Sets the interpretation of if/then/else to be strict
+  -nocausality  Turn off the check that all variables are non bottom -fix          Print the number of iterations in fixpoints -esterel      Sets the interpretation of if/then/else to be constructive -lustre       Sets the interpretation of if/then/else to be strict w.r.t any argument
-		(that of Lustre)
-  -reduce       Reduce compile-time expressions
-  -check        Check equivalence at every program transformation
-		for the number of steps
-  -help         Display this list of options
+		(by default, it is lazy, i.e., strict w.r.t the first argument) -help         Display this list of options
   --help        Display this list of options
 ```